urcs-sync/ralloc/README.md

 This macro switches Ralloc to compatible mode for machines with no real persistent memory.
 In this mode, ramdisk located in `/dev/shm` will be used.

-When this macro is not defined, allocations go to `/mnt/pmem`.
-If your mounting point of the persistent memory is different, then simply replace `/mnt/pmem/` by yours in `src/pm_config.hpp`.
+When this macro is not defined, allocations go to `/mnt/pmem` by default.
+If your mounting point of the persistent memory is different, please replace `/mnt/pmem/` with yours in `src/pm_config.hpp`.

 ## Test with different allocator

-This is controlled by following macros, but the user may want to do this by passing corresponding `ALLOC` to make (which is written in test/Makefile).
+This is controlled by the following macros, but we recommend the user may to select different allocators by passing corresponding `ALLOC` to `make`. `test/Makefile` will handle `ALLOC` and define the corresponding macro to enable the target allocator, as we mentioned in the previous *Benchmarks* section.

 ### RALLOC